black-titan0/HadoopPlayGround/README.md

 # HadoopReverseWordCount

-Simple MapReduce program which counts words in a document and sort the words from most frequent to least frequent
+Simple MapReduce programs written in Java and using Hadoop framework